Skip to main content

 Nuclear Envelope

 The nuclear envelope is a double membrane that encloses the nucleus, separating its contents from the cytoplasm.
-While the nucleolus is involved in ribosome production, it does not assemble the nuclear envelope, which is formed by the fusion of the inner and outer membranes of the nucleus.
+While the nucleolus is located within the nucleus, it does not play a role in assembling the nuclear envelope, which is formed by the fusion of the inner and outer membranes.

 Recommended video: